Sample Report

 Item 7 — Working Capital Not Clearly Specified

-The initial investment table does not clearly break out working capital reserves.
-Budget to the HIGH end ($330,500) plus an additional $50,000-$75,000 in reserves.
+Budget to the HIGH end ($330,500) plus an additional $50,000–$75,000 in reserves.

 Item 5 — Complex Initial Fee Structure

-Total upfront fees to AAMCO range from $57,500 to $80,000 when combining the license fee, mandatory training, grand opening advertising, and security deposit.
+Total upfront fees to AAMCO range from $57,500 to $80,000 combining license fee, training, grand opening, and deposit.

 Item 1 — Multi-Layered Corporate Structure